io9th/homelab-infrastructure/02-proxmox-low-spec/README.md

 ## Context and Objective

-This project started with a discarded Dell OptiPlex 9020.
+This project started with a discarded **Dell OptiPlex 9020**.
 The hardware specifications were heavily constrained for virtualization purposes:

 **CPU:** Intel Core i5-4590